Deen (singer): Eurovision Song Contest 2004

-In 2004, Deen represented Bosnia and Herzegovina at the 2004 Eurovision Song Contest in Istanbul, with the song "In The Disco".
+In 2004, Deen represented Bosnia and Herzegovina at the 2004 Eurovision Song Contest in Istanbul, with the song "In the Disco".
 Deen finished in ninth place with 91 points automatically earning Bosnia and Herzegovina the honour of participating in the final of the 2005 Eurovision Song Contest.

 Eurovision Song Contest 2016

 Fuad represented Bosnia and Herzegovina for the second time at the Eurovision Song Contest 2016, this time in Sweden's capital Stockholm.
 He was joined by Dalal Midhat-Talakić, Ana Rucner and rapper Jala Brat.
 They performed the song "Ljubav je" in the second half of the first semi-final, but failed to qualify for the final, making it the first time since the introduction of the semis in 2004 that Bosnia has failed to qualify.
+After the contest, he retired from the music once again.

 Personal life

 Backović has lived in Milan, Italy and has graduated from the Istituto Marangoni with a degree in Fashion Business.

 Deen now lives in Los Angeles, United States.
-Backović has dodged rumors of his homosexuality for years.
+Backović dodged rumors of his homosexuality for years.
 When asked by the Bosnian magazine Gracija in September 2010 if he had relocated to Milan to live an openly gay life outside of more conservative Bosnia, he replied that although he knew many gay people, that he was heterosexual.
 He also stated that he was not open to marriage.
 Backović was in a possible lavender relationship with Bosnian socialite Hana Hadžiavdagić, who later came out as bisexual.

-As of 2021, he is in a relationship with his American boyfriend, Will Phearson III.
+As of 2024, he is in a relationship with his American boyfriend, Will Phearson III.